upmaru/memovee-tama/router/classify.md

 <case>
   <condition>
-    The user is asking for statistical analysis, counts, trends, or aggregated data about movies.
+    The user is asking for statistical analysis, counts, trends, aggregated data, visualizations, charts, graphs, or range distributions about movies.
   </condition>
   <user-query>
     - How many movies do you have in Science Fiction?